Stuart P. Green

 Professor Green is a founding co-editor of Criminal Law and Criminal Justice Books and a frequent media commentator on issues in criminal law and ethics.

-Criminalizing Sex: A Unified Theory (forthcoming, Oxford University Press)
+Criminalizing Sex: A Unified Theory (under contract, Oxford University Press)

 Thirteen Ways to Steal a Bicycle: Theft Law in the Information Age (Harvard University Press, May 2012)